deadlyvipers/dojo_rules/introduction.md

 Restarting this course from scratch, on a new Mac machine that's now optimally configured for Git, I hope.

-My favorite course is the Electives course.
+My favorite course is the Electives Mastery and I just finished the HTML/CSS Mastery.

-Git rebase is awesome.
+Git Rebase is awesome, but very complicated.